 As we mentioned above, make sure your mop is not wet.
 A wet mop and a laminate floor will never be friends, so you want to keep the two away from each other.
 Another thing to remember is not to bleach your laminate floors or use any other harsh chemicals or a cleaning tool like steel wool.
 Another thing to watch out for is floor buffer or polisher intended for pure hardwood floors.
 These harsh materials can damage the outer layer of your flooring, leading to ruin.

 The best mop for laminate floors: dry mop

 To ensure your floors are stainless, you’ll want to find a mop that is versatile.
-I really prefer a mop that is strong on stubborn stains but isn’t too heavy.
-The weight really matters, because you are mopping the floor, not doing an arm workout!
-My favorite mop is useful and inexpensive.
+It is ideal to use a mop that is strong on stubborn stains but isn’t too heavy.
+The weight really matters because you are mopping the floor, not doing an arm workout!
+Our favorite mop is useful and inexpensive.

-When it comes to that initial dry cleaning phase, there is one mop that is truly the best mop for laminate floors the Champion Old Fashioned Dust Mop.
-This mop is designed to clear the dust and debris from your dirty floor with ease in the initial dry mop cleaning phase.
-You won’t have to worry as much about perfecting your damp mopping skills, because the Old Fashioned Dust Mop will provide a fantastic first cleaning and leave you with little dust left to clean up.
+When it comes to that initial dry cleaning phase, there is one mop that is truly the best mop for laminate floors, the Champion Old Fashioned Dust Mop.
+This mop is designed to clean the dust and debris from your dirty floor with ease in the initial dry mop cleaning phase.
+You won’t have to worry as much about perfecting your damp mopping skills, because the Old Fashioned Dust Mop will provide a fantastic first cleaning and leave you with no dust left to clean up.